documentationfor yFiles for HTML 3.0.0.1

 Code Splitting allows you to split your code into multiple chunks.
 It is usually a good idea to have the yFiles library files in a separate chunk as they rarely change and thus can be cached for a longer time.

-To achieve a separate yFiles chunk, add an entry to the optimization.splitChunks.cacheGroups option like so:
+To create a separate yFiles chunk, add an entry to the optimization.splitChunks.cacheGroups option in your webpack configuration:

 optimization: {